-These delicious and easy poppy rustic poppy seed shortbread cookies, cook up in one pan and is then cut into wedges.
+These delicious and easy poppy poppy seed shortbread cookies cook up in one pan and is then cut into wedges.
 Just press dough into pan, chill and bake.
 No rolling or cutting of the dough needed!

-I love the word rustic.
-It’s the word I use for all those cooking occasions when I do something the easy way, but want to frame it like it was by design – like having “rustic mashed potatoes” for dinner, because peeling potatoes is just one task too many on certain busy days.
-This easy poppy seed shortbread cookies recipe earns the name due to the super easy way they are made.
+These easy poppy seed shortbread cookies earn the name due to the super easy way they are made.
 Simply mix up the dough, press into a baking pan, chill, bake and cut into wedges.
 No rolling or cookie cutters needed!

 These cookies can bake in either a 9-inch cake pan or a 9-inch springform/tart pan.
 I wouldn’t reduce it to an 8-inch (they’ll be too thick), but a 10-inch would probably work, if necessary.
 The cookies will obviously be thinner in a 10-inch, so cooking time will be reduced.
 Watch carefully if you go this route.